oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-basic-outcome/doc/tool.md

     'en'           // [optional] for a given language );

+// you also can directly replace a result for a given basic outcome claim, score and language
+$response = $client->replaceResultForClaim(
+    $registration,                // [required] as the tool, it will call the platform of this registration
+    $payload->getBasicOutcome(),  // [required] for the basic outcome claim result sourced id (got at LTI launch) 0.42,                         // [required] for a given score 'en'                          // [optional] for a given language );

-// or you also can directly replace a result on given URL, result sourced id, score and language (avoid claim construction)
+// or you also can directly replace a result on given URL, result sourced id, score and language
 $response = $client->replaceResult(
     $registration,                         // [required] as the tool, it will call the platform of this registration 'https://example.com/basic-outcome',   // [required] to a given basic outcome service url